-Ulcerative colitis can cause severe symptoms which can negatively affect a person’s quality of life and ability to work.
-Some people with complications of ulcerative colitis can qualify for disability benefits.
-There is a variety of benefits a person with ulcerative colitis may be eligible to claim, including parking permits and Medicare.
+Ulcerative colitis (UC) can cause severe symptoms which can negatively affect a person’s quality of life and ability to work.
+As such, ulcerative colitis may qualify as a disability.
+Some benefits a person may be entitled to include parking permits and Medicare.

 In this article, we look at when ulcerative colitis qualifies as a disability, how people with ulcerative colitis can determine if they are eligible for disability benefits, and how to apply.